If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 Sealer Additive or Post-Seal

-Ok so well talking about sealer there is an option of specialty sealer to pick that alternate water in the powder blend, but be conscious of the fact of that mixing regular sealer in with grout is not a healthy action.
+Ok so well talking about sealer there is an option of specialty sealer to pick that alternate water in the powder blend but be conscious of the fact of that mixing regular sealer in with grout is not a healthy action.

 One more thing sealer should be applied exactly 3 days after the grout job.
 For sanded grout use a water-based sealer because it is a cement product obviously healing is done chemically.

-2. Grout Color
+2. Choose Grout Color

-So are you thinking about picking white grout ponder about the element you have to be very keen to maintain its clean look?
+So are you thinking about picking white grout ponder about the element you have to be very keen to maintain its clean look.

 Besides as compared to dark gray grout white grout is more probably to depict grease and grime.